-Guest Post from Patricia Bealmear of New Oxford High School: Stats, Student Testimonials, FOMO, and a Supportive Principal to make Personal Finance a Guarantee
+Mission 2030 Guest Post: Patricia Bealmear of New Oxford High School Combined Stats, Student Testimonials, FOMO, and a Supportive Principal to make Personal Finance a Guarantee

 Patricia Bealmear is a Business teacher at New Oxford High School in New Oxford, Pennsylvania.
 Her school is the 32nd to receive an NGPF Gold Standard Challenge grant for committing to ALL students taking at least one semester of personal finance prior to graduation.
 Here's Patricia in her own words on the challenges she faced, and how she found success over 10 years after she began advocating.
 Talk about staying power!